espnet/espnet_model_zoo/README.md

     You need to append your record at the last line.
 1. (Administrator does) Increment the third version number of [setup.py](setup.py), e.g. 0.0.3 -> 0.0.4
 1. (Administrator does) Release new version

-## Update your model

-If your model has some troubles, please modify the record at Zenodo directly or reupload a corrected file using `espnet_zenodo_upload` as another record.